Targets for AWS FIS

 of elements, separated by periods, that describe the path to reach an attribute in the

 output of the Describe action for a resource.
+Each period stands for the expansion of an element.
 Each element must be

 expressed in Pascal case, even if the output of the Describe action for a resource is in camel case.